 Cambodia is a diverse country with multiple nationalities, cultures and religions.
 They enjoy all the freedoms of a democratic society including freedom of religion and freedom of speech.

 Cambodia is a safe country, where police maintain law and order.
-It does not have problems with violent crime or stray dogs….[Healthcare in Cambodia] is of a good quality for the region, with many doctors and hospitals that treat both Cambodians and foreigners
+It does not have problems with violent crime or stray dogs….is of a good quality for the region, with many doctors and hospitals that treat both Cambodians and foreigners

 And the Minister for Immigration and Border Protection is not much better.
 Surely he must have been gagging when he recently said